Women in Advanced Manufacturing (WIAM) Forum 2021 at the NAMRC/MSEC conferences, 2021

-Destiny Garcia, Ian Garretson, and Barbara Linke co-teach the First Year Seminar Pens, Tablets, and Automobiles: An Introduction to Sustainable Manufacturing and Design, Spring Quarter 2019.
+Destiny Garcia, Ian Garretson, and Barbara Linke co-taught the First Year Seminar Pens, Tablets, and Automobiles: An Introduction to Sustainable Manufacturing and Design, Spring Quarter 2019.

 Barbara Linke organized the Second NSF/DFG workshop on U.S./Germany- Collaborative Research on Advanced Manufacturing, April 2-4, 2019, in Herndon, VA.